writeme-project/writeme/README.md

 # 📄 License <a name = "license"></a>
-MIT OR Apache-2.0
+GPLv3
 # 🔭 Contributing <a name = "contributing"></a>

-🎉 Thank you for being interested in contributing to  project! 🎉
+🎉 Thank you for being interested in contributing to the project! 🎉

 Feel welcome and read the following sections in order to know how to ask questions and how to work on something.